International Shipping of Solar-Powered Farm Generators

-Accurately determine the dimensions and weight of each generator.
-Calculate the total weight of each pallet.
-Take clear photographs of the generators and their packaging.
-Detailed records are crucial for accurate shipping quotes and customs declarations.
+Accurate determination of dimensions and weight for each generator is paramount.
+Calculate the total pallet weight.
+Capture clear photographic evidence of the generators and their packaging.
+Meticulous records are essential for obtaining precise shipping quotations and ensuring compliant customs declarations.

 Full Container Load (FCL)